-The School's contributions, totaled \$147,862 to FRS and \$30,276 to HIS for the fiscal year ended June 30, 2022.
+The School's contributions for the year ended June 30, 2022, were \$289,355 to FRS and \$59,247 to HIS.

 Pension Liabilities and Pension Expense

 The School reports a liability for its proportionate share of net pension liabilities.
 Net pension liabilities were measured as of June 30, 2021, and the total pension liabilities used to calculate the net pension liability were determined by an actuarial valuation dated July 1, 2021 for FRS and an actuarial valuation date July 1, 2020 for HIS.
 The School's proportions of the net pension liability was based on the School's actuarially determined share of contributions to the pension plans, relative to the contributions of all participating entities.